 - For the reason above, please please please line your pan with parchment paper buttered on both sides!
 Even I have over baked my cake (who meeeee?) and needed to resort to the cake shaving!

 - For lazy baking, I use an 11×13″ baking pan you’d normally use for brownies.
 It’s one layer and easier to store than a layer cake.
+Still line with parchment and butter in case you need to pop it out.

 1 cup unsalted butter, room temp